Blunkn/yap_shortener_9000/README.md

 ---
 - External tool Tesseract-OCR had to be manually downloaded and added to PATH for this to properly work.
 I'm looking to increasing accessibility such that non-tech-savvy people can run it with minimal dependency installation.
 - .docx and .pdf features untested.
 Currently finding test data.

+## Roadmap
+---
+- Extraction of text from embedded images in .docx and .pdf files.

 ## Version Control
 ---